VaultaFoundation/vaulta-system-contract/README.md

-# XYZ Token and System Docs
+# Vaulta Token and System Docs

 The XYZ (placeholder name) token is a replacement for the EOS token.